monadicsystems/okapi/docs/index.md

 2. #### Path Script

-   The `pathScript` field defines the Request Path that the Endpoint accepts, including Path parameters.
+   The `path` field defines the Request Path that the Endpoint accepts, including Path parameters.

    Path Scripts have two operations: `static` and `param`.